redis-store/redis-rails/README.md

 (**NOTE:** The `:expires_in` option can also be written as `:expire_in` and `:expire_after`)

+To be fault tolerant when redis is not available you can set option `raise_errors` to `false` since `redis-activesupport` [v4.1.4](https://github.com/redis-store/redis-activesupport/commit/d299520fde0aebfa24801f60ebe40a3973fc3164).

 Configuration values at the end are optional.
 If you want to use Redis as a backend for sessions, you will also need to set:

 ```ruby